-A simple chicken salad with the popular Vietnamese nuoc mam dressing that is both colourful and delicious.
+This very simple chicken salad with Vietnamese dressing is both colourful and delicious.
 The salad is super easy to prepare and makes a perfect light and healthy meal for yourself or the family!

 Before I get into this post, I want to share something happening in my personal life.
 There are a few days each month where I have to walk to Maddy’s daycare to pick her up.
 The first time I had to do this Steph thought it would only take me 10 minutes, but it took 25 and I was sweating bullets from carrying Maddy in my arms all the way home!

 Steph’s next great idea was “Why don’t you take the stroller?”
-That put me in a precarious situation where I was pushing an empty stroller for half of the trip.
-Most of the locals took one look at the empty stroller and probably had to fight the urge to call the police.
-This is only a guess since I avoid eye contact with anyone at all costs!
+This put me in a precarious situation where I was pushing an empty stroller for the first half of the trip.
+Most of the locals took one look at the empty stroller and my dishevelled appearance and probably thought I was crazy.
+I had to avoid eye contact with EVERYONE.

 Then I figured I could just fold it up and carry it with me.
 I lasted a quarter of the trip and then ended up reliving my nightmare by pushing it the rest of the way.
-So now I am in a predicament.
-To stroller… or not to stroller?
-I know I am going to suffer but which one is worse?
-What do you think?
+So now I am in a predicament…. to stroller… or not to stroller?
+I know I am going to suffer either way but which is worse?

-A few weeks back, I was in the process of writing up a post for traditional Vietnamese cabbage salad, until I was introduced to something that was much more colourful.
-I was so overcome by how much prettier the salad was that I decided to fuse them together and create my own salad.
+A few weeks back, I was in the process of writing up a post for traditional Vietnamese cabbage salad, when I was introduced to something much more colourful.
+I was so overcome by how much prettier the salad was that I decided to fuse them together and create my own.

 This table shows how much this recipe will cost if you had to go out and buy everything on the ingredients list (“Shop Price”), as well as the value of ingredients actually used in the recipe (“Recipe Cost”).